tinymce/tinymce-docs/plugins/paste.md

 > Looking for more advanced Microsoft Word importing and pasting?
 Try the [PowerPaste](../powerpaste/) plugin.

 This plugin will filter/cleanup content pasted from Microsoft Word.
-The power of the plugin is in its options, so please take the time to learn more about these below.
+The power of the plugin is in its options, so please take the time to learn more about them below.

 The plugin also adds a menu item `Paste as text` under the `Edit` menu dropdown and a toolbar button.